-Drum brake repair isn’t fun but this kit make the job a ton easier.
-It contains all the tools you’ll need to remove springs, clips and adjust brakes.
+Drum brake repair isn’t fun but this kit makes the job a ton easier.
+It contains all the tools you’ll need to remove springs, clips, and adjust brakes.
 Drum brakes are almost a thing of the past and that’s a good thing.

-Compact brake line flaring tool, best thing about this tool is it size.
+Compact brake line flaring tool, the best thing about this tool is its size.
 This little guy is ideal for flaring brake lines while on the vehicle, but the handle is detachable for bench work too.
 Flares 3/16 SAE double flare steel and copper.

-The Autel Maxicom is a shop level tool.
-It is capable of placing the EPB module in service mode and calibration after the repair.
+The Autel MaxiCOM is a shop-level tool.
+It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode, and calibration after the repair.
 It is also capable of activating ABS modulator solenoids when performing a full brake bleed procedure.

-Permatex is a premium brake lube used on pads, floating caliper rails/slides and hubs.
-Doesn’t wash off and resistant to heat and moisture.
+Permatex is a premium brake lube used on pads, floating caliper rails/slides, and hubs.
+Doesn’t wash off and is resistant to heat and moisture.
 Prevents brake squeal.

-3M Silicone grease is a grease compatible with both rubber and metal.
-Regular grease causes rubber seals, boots etc. to swell, and swelling usually cause bigger problems later.
-A mechanic commonly uses silicone grease on floating brake caliper fasteners where a nylon bushing and rubber seal are present.
+3M Silicone grease is grease compatible with both rubber and metal.
+Regular grease causes rubber seals, boots, etc. to swell, and swelling usually causes bigger problems later.
+A mechanic commonly uses silicone grease on floating brake caliper fasteners where nylon bushing and rubber seal are present.

-3M make top quality products.
+3M make top-quality products.
 Brake cleaner is likely one of the most used products in a pro shop.
-It used not just to clean brake components and prevent brake squeal but also to clean spilled liquids like brake fluid, oil grease.
+It is used not just to clean brake components and prevent brake squeal but also to clean spilled liquids like brake fluid, oil grease.
 The cleaner is an aerosol and is powerful enough flush grit from components.

-I can’t work without a good light, if I don’t have good light I find the job goes down hill quickly.
+I can’t work without good light, if I don’t have good light I find the job goes downhill quickly.
 Enuotek build this tough mechanics light, I’ve had several of these lamps, not because they break but because I lose them.

 Antivibration gloves are important, using impact guns for prolonged periods can damage nerves in the hands and arms.
-Its a condition known as hand-arm vibration syndrome (HAVS) and as yet here’s no cure.
-If you intend using an impact wrench for a living, please do wear anti vibration gloves.
+It’s a condition known as hand-arm vibration syndrome (HAVS) and as yet there’s no cure.
+If you intend to use an impact wrench for a living, please do wear anti-vibration gloves.

-The Vgo is a good quality glove, it’s tough, offers antivibration protection, breathable and is touch screen capable
+The Vgo is a good quality glove, it’s tough, offers anti-vibration protection, is breathable, and is touch screen capable

-I use a Teng torque wrench, it’s tough easy to use and reliable.
-A torque wrench is used to tighten fasteners like lug nuts, cylinder head bolts, front covers, oil pans etc. Mechanics will need a 1/2 drive and a 3/8 in drive.
+I use a Teng torque wrench, it’s tough easy to use, and reliable.
+A torque wrench is used to tighten fasteners like lug nuts, cylinder head bolts, front covers, oil pans, etc. Mechanics will need a 1/2 drive and a 3/8 in the drive.

 Teng is my favored torque wrench, 3 sizes are available.
-This is the mid size model, it’s a 3/8 inch drive and ranges from 3.5 ft. lbs.
+This is the mid-size model, it’s a 3/8 inch drive and ranges from 3.5 ft. lbs.
 (5 Nm) to 36.5 ft. lbs.
 (50 Nm).
-This is the type torque wrench ideal for tightening plugs, front covers etc. It’s 14 inches long, easy to use, durable and will go the distance.
+This is the type of torque wrench ideal for tightening plugs, front covers, etc. It’s 14 inches long, easy to use, durable, and will go the distance.